verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 The [Initial steps](#initial-steps) create a very simple on-premises domain that you will move to Kubernetes.
 The sample domain is the starting point for the lift and shift process; it contains one application (ToDo List) and one data source.
 First, you'll configure the database and the WebLogic Server domain.
 Then, in [Lift and Shift](#lift-and-shift-steps), you will move the domain to Kubernetes with Verrazzano.
 This guide does not include the setup of the networking that would be needed to access an on-premises database, nor does it document how to migrate a database to the cloud.

 ## What you need

+- The [Git](https://git-scm.com/downloads) command-line tool and access to [GitHub](https://github.com)

 - [MySQL Database 8.x](https://hub.docker.com/_/mysql) - a database server

 - [WebLogic Server 12.2.1.4.0](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html) - an application server; Note that all WebLogic Server installers are supported _except_ the Quick Installer.

 - [Maven](https://maven.apache.org/download.cgi) - to build the application

-- [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) - to convert the WebLogic Server domain to and from metadata
+- [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) - v1.9.9 or higher, to convert the WebLogic Server domain to and from metadata

-- [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) - to build the Docker image
+- [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) - v1.9.8 or higher, to build the Docker image

 ## Initial steps